Kickball Rules

 • Base Players will do their best not to obstruct the path of the base runners while making active plays, however, a base player is not obstructing play by making a play for a ball.

-• Base players are recommended to stand outside of where plays are being made, to avoid collisions with players and injuries to themselves
+• Base players are recommended to stand outside of where plays are being made and not to stand on bases when not making active plays or awaiting a throw, to avoid collisions with players and injuries to themselves

-• In order to obtain veteran status for the next season, you cannot miss more than 2 games from that season
+• In order to obtain veteran status for the next season, players cannot miss more than 2 games from that season

-• if you miss more than 50% of the seasons games you cannot register for the next season (tournament included)
+• if players miss more than 50% of the seasons games they cannot register for the next season (tournament included)

 • if a team has a bye for tournament day they will not be penalized for an absence, but they can receive an additional attendance day by attending and watching other games

-• religious holiday, illness, injury or death in family/funeral
+• Appropriate Excused Absences: religious holiday, illness, injury or death in family/funeral

 • For injuries: the player can show up and not play to get attendance (not an excused absence) as long as it does not prohibit you from physically coming to the field